-Roads in Mogadishu are in devastating state and are muddy mess when it rains not to mention that traffic lights in the city don’t even work.
+Roads in Mogadishu are devastating and are a muddy mess when it rains not to mention that traffic lights in the city don’t even work.
 Traffic laws are largely not enforced even though the new government is slowly repairing and paving the local road network.
 If you have anything valuable, make sure that it isn’t displayed and if you can, hire an armored car with armed guards.
-Bakaara Market in Mogadishu is the largest open market in Somalia.
+Bakara Market in Mogadishu is the largest open market in Somalia.
 While it was initially created for selling daily essentials, Somalia’s civil war led to increased demand for ammunition and arms.
-Today, it is a place for selling anti-aircraft war weapons, pistols and everything to do with war.
-In addition forged/ falsified documents such as passports of neighboring countries are available readily.
+Today, it is a place for selling anti-aircraft war weapons, pistols, and everything to do with war.
+Also forged/ falsified documents such as passports of neighboring countries are available readily.

-Tourists don’t have many eating options as such but some few hotels such as Nasa Hablod Restaurant serve international cuisine and it is the safest restaurant in the city for travelers.
+Tourists don’t have many eating options as such but a few hotels such as Nasa Hablod Restaurant serve international cuisine and it is the safest restaurant in the city for travelers.
 Visitors can also get a drink at Abdille Nuradin’s Bar as well.
-Accommodation facilities include Hotel Shamo, Sahafi Hotel and Safari hotel which feature relatively large air conditioned rooms, internet access and relatively reliable electricity.
-While Mogadishu has actually made significant improvements to boost its state of security, the city is still a very dangerous place to visit for independent travelers.
-Violent crimes and petty thefts are not unusual and even the local police doesn’t seem to care.
+Accommodation facilities include Hotel Shamo, Sahafi Hotel, and Safari hotel which feature relatively large air-conditioned rooms, internet access, and relatively reliable electricity.
+While Mogadishu has made significant improvements to boost its state of security, the city is still a very dangerous place to visit for independent travelers.
+Violent crimes and petty thefts are not unusual and even the local police don’t seem to care.